Biagio Falcieri

-Biagio Falcieri (1628–1703) was an Italian painter of the Baroque era, although his provincial style has been described as a tired mannerism, active between Venice and Verona.
-Originally from the region of Trento.
-He studied with Pietro Liberi in Venice and returned to Verona.
+Biagio Falcieri (17 July 1627 – 3 April 1703) was an Italian painter of the Baroque era active between Venice and Verona.

+Biography

+Originally from Brentonico, near Trento, he studied with Pietro Liberi in Venice and returned to Verona.
 He painted a canvas about the Council of Trent behind the facade of the church of Sant'Anastasia, Verona.
+Although a Baroque painter, his provincial style has been described as a tired mannerism.
 He trained Andrea Voltolino, Alessandro Marchesini, Lorenzo Comendu, and Santi Prunati.